Upstream

 Meet the Filmmakers

-Natalie Berger is a director, producer, and photographer from the Pacific Northwest, based in Brooklyn, NY.
-She has directed and produced several short films, including High Noon on the Waterfront, which screened at Telluride Film Festival (2022) and Palm Springs International Shortfest (2023).
+Natalie Berger is a documentary filmmaker and photographer from the Pacific Northwest.
+She has directed and produced several short films, including THE GRACE (Big Sky Documentary Film Festival, 2025), which received a Vimeo Staff Pick.
+She was also the associate producer on the feature documentary film, MONK IN PIECES (Berlinale, 2025) and the short documentary film HIGH NOON ON THE WATERFRONT (Telluride, 2022).
 Additionally, her photography has been featured in Vogue and Vanity Fair.
-She is currently a Producer at 110th Street Films, a documentary film production company, based in New York City.
+She is currently a freelance filmmaker and photographer in New York City.

 Moira Fett – Co-Director

 Moira Fett is a filmmaker living in Brooklyn, New York.
 Her work in both documentary and narrative storytelling seeks to uncover the contours of human behavior under environmental pressures.
-Her narrative short, Practice, won Best Director at the DTLA Film Festival (2019) and screened at festivals nationwide.
-In 2018, Moira was awarded the Sally Burns Shenkman Woman Filmmaker Fellowship at the Jacob Burns Film Center where she directed a narrative short, Two Birds (Middlebury Film Festival, 2019).
-Moira is the assistant to director Susanna Fogel on several projects including The Flight Attendant, Cat Person, and most recently A Small Light.
+Most recently, she co-directed the short documentary film, THE GRACE (Big Sky Documentary Film Festival, 2025), which received a Vimeo Staff Pick.
+Her narrative short, PRACTICE (Florida Film Festival, 2020) and TWO BIRDS (Middlebury Film Festival, 2019).
+In 2018, Moira was awarded the Sally Burns Shenkman Woman Filmmaker Fellowship at the Jacob Burns Film Center.

 Martha Gregory – Producer